 Part 1: 3 Easy Steps to Rotate Videos in Premiere Pro

-- On the Premiere Pro timeline, select the video clip you want to rotate.
+- On the Premiere Pro timeline, select or highlight the video clip you want to rotate.

-- Head to the Effects Controls panel and click on the number beside Rotate.
+- Head to the Effects Controls panel, then go to Motion > Rotation and click on the number beside this function.

 - Enter the degrees by which you’d like to rotate.